Sairamasubash/2019_Projects/README.md

 Assignment 1 CSCI 241: The purpose of this program is to get some practice with the manipulation of C strings; and to get some exercise on writing, compiling, and executing a C++ program on our schools departmental UNIX servers.

-Assignment 2 CSCI 241:
+Assignment 2 CSCI 241: Seller Program

-Assignment 3 CSCI 241:
+Assignment 3 CSCI 241: N/A

 Assignment 4 CSCI 241: The purpose of this program is to introduce operator overloding, to use the keyword "friend" for functions, to use 2D arrays, and to continue on with the practice of using multiple files in a c++ program (we use 2 source code files and 1 header file in this program).